Ben Welden

 Ben Welden (born Benjamin Weinblatt; June 12, 1901 – October 17, 1997) was an American character actor who played a wide variety of Damon Runyon-type gangsters in various movies and television shows.

 Early years

 Welden was born in Toledo, Ohio.
 He served in the U.S. Army during World War II.

 Career

 Welden's film debut occurred in the British production The Man from Chicago (1930).
 After freelancing for several years, he signed with Warner Bros. in 1937.

 Short, balding and somewhat rotund, Welden often literally played a "heavy", frequently in a somewhat comical or slightly dim-witted way, offsetting the sinister nature of his character's actions.
-Among his roles in this vein was The Big Sleep (1946).
+Among his roles in this vein was as a goon in The Big Sleep (1946), and as a smart-mouth tavern owner in The Roaring Twenties.